lowlevel-vampyre/8Bit_CPU/documentation/PPU/ppuspec.md

     - Bit 5: Palette1
     - Bit 6: unused
     - Bit 7: Shake
-These each correspond to a different operation in the Pixel Calculator.
+<br>These each correspond to a different operation in the Pixel Calculator.
 This allows full rotation, transformation, invisibility, effects using different palettes,